fmhy/edit/docs/beginners-guide.md

 > How important is using an adblocker?

-Piracy sites usually contain ads, some of which can be harmful, often leading to unwanted pages or fake download buttons.
+Sites generally contain ads, some of which can be harmful, often leading to unwanted pages or fake download buttons.
 Real download buttons are usually small, often text-based or subtly integrated into the site's design.
 Fake ones are frequently large, brightly coloured, use generic terms like 'Download Now', and may appear multiple times on a page.
 It can be hard to tell them apart, so it's important to always have an adblocker.

 For browsers we recommend **[uBO](https://github.com/gorhill/uBlock)**, and you can also use a **[Redirect Skipper](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_redirect_bypass)** to skip annoying countdowns.